 Robin Morisset did his PhD on the interaction between compiler optimizations and the C++ memory model.
-This included some work fuzzing GCC to find optimisations that are right for a single-threaded program but wrong for a multi-threaded one.
+This included some work integrating lock-free datastructures into a scheduler for some limited form of green threads, and proving it correct in the C++ memory model.
 Afterwards he worked for 4 years at Apple in the JavaScriptCore team, which is responsible for the JITs at the heart of Safari.
-During that time he observed the unreasonable effectiveness of having a fuzzer as part of a compiler’s CI.
-He’s been working at WhatsApp for a year on a team dedicated to the Erlang ecosystem, and one of his first contributions is erlfuzz which is the topic of his talk at Code BEAM.
+Since 2022 he’s been working at Meta on the Erlang “Compiler, Types and Tooling” team.

 Key Takeaways: